Skip to main content

 To show results for every color of HealthFit sweatshirts, for example, set the color attribute to sliced.
 Otherwise, one item appears in the search results.
 The shopper can see the other colors by hovering.

-Brandon wants to try out a few scenarios: individual items for each variation and a mixed scenario.
-Here’s how he configures them.
+In this example, you try out a few slicing scenarios: individual items for each variation and a mixed scenario.
+Here’s how you configure them.

 Individual Item for Each Variation (Slicing)